splendor-pro/data/projects/README.md

 # The Popular PHP Applications
+To demonstrate the generality of our method, we first illustrate the prevalence of the 30 projects analyzed in the paper.
+Then we analyzed the database read/write model of 45 PHP projects in the current popular CMS[(awesome-cms)](https://github.com/postlight/awesome-cms).

 ## 1. 30 popular PHP CMS
 Because the study is to figure out the trend of PHP database query model, we try to select the more representative PHP projects that appear in different time stages.